-- [23] The court finds that the Respondent has failed to prove that the Applicant is guilty of assault or violence towards his fellow employees. - The Respondent also led no evidence to show that it was reasonable, in all the circumstances, to terminate the services of the Applicant.
+The court finds that the Respondent has failed to prove that the Applicant is guilty of assault or violence towards his fellow employees.

+The Respondent also led no evidence to show that it was reasonable, in all the circumstances, to terminate the services of the Applicant.
 Even if the Applicant did assault Betty Groening as she alleges, the only evidence as to the reason for such assault came from the Applicant: to wit, he was falsely accused of gossiping and spreading malicious rumours about Betty and Sigwane.
-No assault can be justified, but an assault provoked by insults does not necessarily lead to the dismissal of an employee, particularly where no injury was cause and the employee has a clean service record. - [25] In terms of Section 42 of the Employment Act, the services of an employee shall not be considered as having been fairly terminated unless the employer proves- - (a) that the reason for termination was one permitted by section 36; and - (b) that, taking into account all the circumstances of the case, it was reasonable to terminate the service of an employee.
+No assault can be justified, but an assault provoked by insults does not necessarily lead to the dismissal of an employee, particularly where no injury was caused and the employee has a clean service record.

+In terms of Section 42 of the Employment Act, the services of an employee shall not be considered as having been fairly terminated unless the employer proves-

-- [26] The court finds that the termination of the Applicant's services was substantively unfair. - [27] Regarding the disciplinary process, the evidence reveals the following serious defects: - 27.1 the applicant was not given proper notice of a disciplinary hearing; - 27.2 the applicant was not formally notified of the charges against him prior to the hearing; - 27.3 the applicant was not advised of his right to be represented by a fellow employee or union representative at the hearing, nor given any opportunity to obtain a representative; - 27.4 the applicant was not advised of his right to call witnesses nor was he given any opportunity to do so; - 27.5 the outcome of the hearing was determined by Mr. Forsythe, the general manager, even though he was not the chairman; - 27.6 Mr. Forsythe had already decided to dismiss the Applicant before the hearing and without hearing the Applicant's side of the story;
+- that the reason for termination was one permitted by section 36; and - that, taking into account all the circumstances of the case, it was reasonable to terminate the service of an employee. - [26] The court finds that the Respondent has failed to prove that the termination of the Applicant's services was substantively fair. - [27] Regarding the disciplinary process, the evidence reveals the following serious defects: - 27.3 the Applicant was not given proper notice of a disciplinary hearing; - the Applicant was not formally notified of the charges against him prior to the hearing; - 27.5 the Applicant was not advised of his right to be represented by a fellow employee or union representative at the hearing, nor given any opportunity to obtain a representative; - 27.6 the Applicant was not advised of his right to call witnesses nor was he given any opportunity to do so; - the outcome of the hearing was determined by Mr. Fawcett, the general manager, even though he was not the chairman; - 27.8 Mr. Fawcett had already decided to dismiss the Applicant before the hearing, and without hearing the Applicant's side of the story; - 27.9 the Applicant was not given the opportunity to appeal to a higher authority;

-- 27.7 the applicant was not given the opportunity to appeal to a higher authority; - 27.8 the applicant was not given written notice of termination of his services. - [28] The court finds that the termination of the Applicant's services was also procedurally unfair. - [29] The applicant is entitled to be paid the following terminal benefits as claimed by him:
+27.10 the Applicant was not given written notice of termination of his services.

+[28] The court finds that Respondent has also failed to prove that the termination of the Applicant's services was procedurally fair.

+[29] The Applicant is entitled to be paid the following terminal benefits as claimed by him:

-Notice pay Е 831.50
+Notice pay E 831.50

-Additional notice 255.85
+Additional notice E 255.85

-Severance Allowance Ε 639.61
+Severance Allowance E 639.61

-Leave Pay (5.5 days) Ε 175.89
+Leave Pay (5.5 days) E 175.89